 For purposes of the statement of cash flows, the District's internal service fund considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.

 8. Restricted Cash and Investments

-Restricted cash and investments represent amounts whose use is limited by legal requirements and consist of unexpended bond proceeds and amounts escrowed for future general obligation bond principal and interest payments in conjunction with the Missouri School District Direct Deposit Program.
-The District did not utilize this program as of June 30, 2016.
+Restricted cash and investments represent amounts whose use is limited by legal requirements and consist of unexpended bond proceeds.

 9. Prepaid Items